yiisoft/validator/docs/guide/configuring-rules-via-php-attributes.md

 ];
 ```

-So, to summarize:
+So, to sum up:

-- Parent rules for overridden properties are completely ignored, only those from the child class are obtained.
+- Parent rules for overridden properties are ignored completely, only the ones from the child class are obtained.
 - All parent rules for properties that are not overridden in the child class are obtained fully.

 As for the data, default values set in the child class take precedence.